About Us

 Dr. Alicia Ordóñez, C.Psych.

-Senior Director of Child Home & Clinical Services
+Acting CEO, Senior Director of Child Home & Clinical Services

 Dr. Alicia Ordóñez, C.Psych., received a double Master’s Degree in Clinical and Educational Psychology and a Ph.D. in Counselling Psychology from Ball State University in Indiana, USA.
 She completed her internship at the University of Manitoba’s Student Counselling Centre and Victoria Hospital in Winnipeg.